apache/mesos/docs/modules.md

 </tr>
 </table>

-To load a hook into Mesos, you need to
+To load a hook into Mesos, you need to:

 - introduce it to Mesos by listing it in the `--modules` configuration,